-Connie is a professional Horse Trainer from Germany, and raises 13 Horses for Beginners, Experienced, Young and Old riders.
-The horses live in open stables like a big family group, so they are calm on the rides, and they ride using English and Western Saddles.
-Trip’s last from 1 -4 hours.
+Connie is a professional Horse Trainer from Germany and raises 13 Horses for Beginner, Experienced, Young and Old riders.
+The horses live in open stables like a big family group, so they are calm on the rides and ride using English and Western Saddles.
+Trips last from 1 -4 hours.

-You can make a trek to St. Fanentes riding through the abandoned, pre-earthquake villages, and experienced riders can even end there ride at Sami beach by swimming with the horses.
+You can make a trek to St. Fanentes riding through the abandoned, pre-earthquake villages, and experienced riders can even end their ride at Sami beach by swimming with the horses.

 The stables also provide lessons in Dressage and jumping.